espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Coin of Comfort.md

 * * *

 **Effect** You rub your thumb along the grooved side and become filled with a sense of comfort and safety.
-You reduce your [[Frightened]] condition by 1.
+You reduce your [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition by 1.